BitcoinQnA/ln-guide/index.md

 **What are MPP?**

-[Multi Part Payments](https://lightning.engineering/posts/2020-05-07-mpp/) allows a user to send payments that are larger than the capacity of their largest channel.
+[Multi Path Payments](https://lightning.engineering/posts/2020-05-07-mpp/) allows a user to send payments that are larger than the capacity of their largest channel.

 <br/>